Acid Toning Week – sounds fancy.

 Of course, Salicylic and Lactic Acid were no strangers to me, but even though they would make their appearance during my workday, the thought of using them on my skin never occurred to me.

-And so I took the leap of faith and invested in some Liquid Gold.
+And so I took the leap of faith and invested in some Alpha H Liquid Gold.

 In high concentrations the are used as chemical peelings at a plastic surgeon, due to their ability to reduce wrinkles, scarring, hyper pigmentation and hyperkeratosis, thus helping to „unclog pores“, which is another term for „breaking up the lipids holding dead skin cells together“.

-The concentration you will find in skincare products are much lower, as they are aimed for frequent use, but they can be irritating on the skin – go gentle.
+The concentration you will find in skincare products is much lower, as they are aimed for frequent use, but they can be irritating on the skin – go gentle.

 Glycolic and Lactic Acid are more suitable for drier skin, Salicylic Acid is targeted towards oily/combination skin types.